Most things are “going digital” in our modern world, and dentistry is no different.

 Another fantastic benefit of digital dentistry is the improved comfort patients experience in contrast to traditional dentistry.
 There is no need to utilise a large, gooey impression tray as well as the added benefit of digital treatments being far less time-consuming.
 This is because this technology makes it possible to design, create and place restorations in one visit, allowing the patient to experience ultimate convenience.

-To experience the latest innovations in modern dental practice, book your next dental appointment with City Smiles here.
+To experience our modern innovations, book your next dental appointment with City Smiles here.

 For how long has digital dentistry been around?